-In the event that a report made under this policy involves reasonably suspected or actual child abuse or neglect, all College employees who are mandated reporters must report child abuse or neglect that they know about, see, or have reasonable cause to suspect first to the Pennsylvania Department of Public Welfare Child Line at (800) 932-0313, and then to College.
+In the event that a report made under this policy involves reasonably suspected or actual child abuse or neglect, all College employees who are mandated reporters must report child abuse or neglect that they know about, see, or have reasonable cause to suspect first to the Pennsylvania Department of Public Welfare Child Line at (800) 932-0313, and then to College Security.
+If the employee is unable or prefers not to contact College Security, the employee may contact the Vice President for Business, Finance and Administration.